 It turns out, objectively, that you may be on to something.
 Scientists have long been interested in the link between mental resilience and making art.
 They’ve made some interesting discoveries.

 Music is probably the most-studied and proven-effective form of healing through creative exploration.
-But researchers have also found that writing can boost your immune system.
-As it turns out, engaging in any kind art activity has the potential to support cognitive function.
+But, researchers have also found that writing can boost your immune system.
+As it turns out, engaging in any kind of art activity has the potential to support cognitive function.

 So from a health perspective, artists are well-equipped not just to survive but thrive through the coronavirus crisis.
 It turns out, we’ve been getting art therapy all along.

 We would bet it’s up.

 Screen time is also up among mental health professionals.
 More and more counselors are practicing online therapy to get people the care they need during the pandemic.
 Perhaps your therapist is among them.
 Perhaps you’re suffering from uncomfortable emotions and wish you had a therapist right now.

 Resources to help you find the best online therapy for your needs are out there.
 And we’re not talking about the retail therapy you get from shopping the sales on Amazon.